derekmcusack/shiftswap/README.md

 ** An application for shift workers to use for swapping shifts **
+Note: I realise that the database structure for this application is not fully normalised, and ideally there should be two tables for the process of swapping shifts (swapOriginator and shiftSwap).
+This was my original intention, but when I encountered difficulty implementing this structure I decided to use just one table as a work-around.
+This then enabled me to deliver the promised functionality within the limited time available.

 - - - -
 ** To Run The Application **